 The three main components of a central air conditioning system: a compressor, a condenser coil, and an evaporator coil work together quickly to convert a specialized chemical called a refrigerant from a gaseous state to liquid form.

-The compressor raises the pressure and temperature of the refrigerant gas and sends it to the condenser coil where it is converted into liquid.
+During operation, compressor pressurizes refrigerant.
+Freon turns liquid in condenser coil.
 The refrigerant travels back indoors and enters the evaporator coil.
 Here the liquid refrigerant evaporates and cools the indoor coil.
-A fan blows indoor air across the cold evaporator coil where the heat inside the home is absorbed into the refrigerant.
-The cool air is circulated throughout the home while the heated evaporated gas is sent back to the compressor.
+Heat from home is absorbed by refrigerant, while the fan blows indoor air across the cold evaporator coil.
+This makes cool air circulate throughout the home, while evaporated warm gas is sent back to the compressor.
 The heat is then released into the outdoor air as refrigerant returns to a liquid state.

 This cycle continues until your home has reached the desired temperature.